 We know what you’re thinking.
 When you think fishing boat, a float tube doesn’t exactly come to mind.
 But consider the Cumberland Inflatable Fishing Float Tube with backpack straps.
 Sure, it’s unconventional, but it may very well be the ultimate vehicle for fishing.
-With a price tag of under $300, you can keep saving for Junior’s college and still head to the riverbank with your buddies.
+With an inexpensive price tag, you can keep saving for Junior’s college and still head to the riverbank with your buddies.

 You’re thinking the guys might laugh at you?
 Well, they won’t be laughing for very long.
 This float tube has adjustable straps for easy carrying.
 That’s right, you’ll be the one laughing as they haul their much bigger and much heavier craft to the water.
 It has a hydrodynamic hull shaped for superior tracking and steering, a thickly padded seat and adjustable backrest, two fishing rod holders, two cargo pockets and a back mesh storage platform.
 At 47 x 17.5 x 56 inches (W x H x D), this portable craft is big enough to accommodate the largest of anglers.
 The craft inflates easily, and once you take it out in knee-deep water, you can sit down and propel yourself to the perfect position for your quarry.